Senior staff pay

 But we have a duty to take into account the value for money higher education providers offer for the public money they receive.

-For this reason, we publish detailed statistics about senior staff pay at higher education providers.
+For this reason, we publish analysis about senior staff pay at higher education providers.
+You can find the data supporting this analysis on the HESA website.

 - share specific information with us